The Shape of Shelter

 This is the story of the woman who stayed standing.

-Of a mother who built a life out of rubble and routine.
+Of a mother who built a life out of rubble and did it again, and again, and again.

-Of an artist who painted her way out of smoke and heartbreak.
+Of an artist who painted her way back after the fantasy finally died.

 Of someone who held the line for two small boys and a house that should have fallen down, but didn’t.